 Morgenthau had been receiving dispatches, witness accounts, reports, and other testimonials since the summer of 1915 from his consuls who were stationed in the Armenian provinces of Turkey.
 Many of these reports also emanated from American Protestant missionaries who had a vast network of schools, colleges, and churches across Turkey and for whom the Armenians were among their most avid students, fellow teachers and professors, and congregants.
-As early as July, 1915, Ambassador Morgenthau wrote to Secretary of State Bryan: “Deportations of and excesses against peaceful Armenians is increasing and from harrowing reports of eye witnesses it appears that a campaign of race extermination is in progress under a pretext of reprisal against rebellion.”
+As early as July 1915, Ambassador Morgenthau wrote to Secretary of State Bryan: “Deportations of and excesses against peaceful Armenians [are] increasing and from harrowing reports of eye witnesses it appears that a campaign of race extermination is in progress under a pretext of reprisal against rebellion.”
 His perceptive view of how the Unionist government was setting up the extermination plan would be borne out throughout the year.

 The American Committee on Armenian Atrocities, as it was first called, still bore some connections to the self-styled activists and philanthropists of the 1890s like Julia Ward Howe, Alice Stone Blackwell, and Spenser Trask, to name a few who created a national movement for relief and rescue during the Armenian Massacres of the Sultan Abdulhammit period.
-But, the new philanthropists who founded the American Committee on Armenian Atrocities were shaped by the emergent Progressive era’s orientation toward bureaucratic specialists and public relations and by the relatively new Social Gospel movement with its commitment to bringing together Christianity and social engagement.
+But the new philanthropists who founded the American Committee on Armenian Atrocities were shaped by the emergent Progressive era’s orientation toward bureaucratic specialists and public relations and by the relatively new Social Gospel movement with its commitment to bringing together Christianity and social engagement.

-The Committee helped to spawn press coverage of the Armenian atrocities and, in 1915, the New York Times, for example, ran 145 articles – though without images– on the massacres, some of them with front-page headlines, during a time when the coverage of World War I in Europe dominated all popular media.
+The Committee helped to spawn press coverage of the Armenian atrocities and, in 1915, the New York Times, for example, ran 145 articles – though without images– on the massacres, some of them with front page headlines, during a time when the coverage of World War I in Europe dominated all popular media.
 Some New York Times headlines read: tell of horrors done in armenia: report of eminent americans says they are unequaled in a thousand years; a policy of extermination put into effect against a helpless people.
-As early as October 7, a headline read: 800,000 armenians counted destroyed: vicount bryce tells house of lords.
+As early as 7 October a headline read: 800,000 armenians counted destroyed: vicount bryce tells house of lords.
 Money appeared quickly as the Rockefeller Foundation, the Guggenheim Funds, local civic organizations from Rotary to Lions Clubs, and church organizations across the country contributed to the cause.

-By July, 1916, Congress passed a resolution requesting President Wilson designate a special day for Armenian relief, and Wilson responded by declaring October 20–21 Armenian and Syrian relief days.
+By July 1916, Congress passed a resolution requesting President Wilson to designate a special day for Armenian relief, and Wilson responded by declaring 20–21 October Armenian and Syrian relief days.
 Civic fundraising events continued to cut across a variety of popular venues including New York City’s Amsterdam Opera House, the Philadelphia Stadium, Billy Sunday’s Tabernacle in Detroit, and the Harvard-Yale football game.
 By the end of 1916, the American Committee on Armenian Atrocities, which had now become the Committee on Armenian and Syrian Relief as the killing of Syrian Christians escalated, had raised $20 million – an astounding sum for the time.

-With this kind of humanitarian infrastructure in place, the post World War I relief movement for the Armenians widened under the new name, Near East Relief.
+With this kind of humanitarian infrastructure in place, the post–World War I relief movement for the Armenians widened under the new name, Near East Relief.
 For both political and humanitarian reasons, the directors changed the name in order not to rankle the Turkish government by focusing on the Armenians, and also because the needs of many minority groups – Arabs, Greeks as well as Armenians, and Assyrian and Syrian Christians – were severe.